BOT Online Instructors

 and expectations for BOT 104 online.
 You'll also have a chance to make sure everything is set

-syllabus, and Blackboard.
+up and ready to go.
 Please review all items carefully.
 While you

 work through this orientation, jot down any questions you might have and